rfong/rflog/_posts/2024-08-06-puzzle-tools.md

 <img src="{{site.baseurl}}/assets/images/2024-08-06-ipa-results-after-filter.png" />

-As a bonus, filtering by Wordnik cut down my preprocessed data filesize by 60%, or 4Mb!
+As a bonus, filtering by Wordnik cut down my preprocessed data's filesize by 60%, or 4Mb!